IIIF/cookbook-recipes/recipe/0053-seeAlso/index.md

 To see the property in action in Mirador, toggle the sidebar by activating the three-line ("hamburger") menu in the upper left-hand corner of the content window.
 You should then, in the "Related" area, see the link in the "Related" section under the "See also" subheading.

-{% include manifest_links.html viewers="Mirador, Annona, Clover" manifest="manifest.json" %}
+{% include manifest_links.html viewers="Mirador, Annona, Clover, Glycerine Viewer" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config='data-line="16-28"' %}